elastic/elasticsearch-py/docs/sphinx/transports.rst

 Starting in v7.14.0 the client performs a required product check before the first API call is executed.
-This product check allows the client to establish that it's communicating with a valid Elasticsearch cluster.
+This product check allows the client to establish that it's communicating with a supported Elasticsearch cluster.

 The product check requires a single HTTP request to the ``info`` API.
 In most cases this request will succeed quickly and then no further product check HTTP requests will be sent.

-The product check will verify that the ``X-Elastic-Product: Elasticsearch`` HTTP header is being sent or if the ``info`` API response has proper values of ``tagline`` and ``version.build_flavor``.
+The product check will verify that the ``X-Elastic-Product: Elasticsearch`` HTTP header is being sent or if the ``info`` API indicates a supported distribution of Elasticsearch.

-If the client detects that it's not connected to Elasticsearch the ``NotElasticsearchError`` exception will be raised.
+If the client detects that it's not connected to a supported distribution of Elasticsearch the ``UnsupportedProductError`` exception will be raised.
 In previous versions of Elasticsearch the ``info`` API required additional permissions so if an authentication or authorization error is raised during the product check then an ``ElasticsearchWarning`` is raised and the client proceeds normally.

 .. py:module:: elasticsearch.connection